 Many Policies have this clause in place to prevent individuals already receiving treatment for an illness or disability from obtaining employment and filing a disability claim shortly after starting employment.
 If a person becomes disabled within the first year of employment and the medical records for the year prior to employment show that s/he was either treated or reviewed for the same or similar illness during that timeframe, disability benefits may not be eligible due to the “pre-existing” condition clause.

 Assessing short or long-term disability files helps us to determine if we, as a firm, are best-placed to help a potential client.
-If you are a law clerk or a lawyer referring a potential client or an individual who is doing research about whether to file a claim, please be sure to seek out some professional advice before making any major decisions or commitments.
+If you are a legal professional referring a potential client or an individual who is doing research about whether to file a claim, please be sure to seek out some professional advice before making any major decisions or commitments.
 Reputable personal injury firms want to ensure the best possible match between a client and legal representative for this extremely important type of case.